AlonEirew/event-relation-resources/definitions.md

 #### Output (extended task):
 - all event instances in the text, and if existing, identify the events type as well as its participants (arguments) and attributes (roles)

+### Event Linking
+ Event linking tries to link an event mention appearing in an article to the most appropriate Wikipedia page.
+This page is expected to provide rich knowledge about what the event mention refers to

+#### Input:
+- An article and an event mention *m* in it

+#### Output (extended task):
+- A title *t*, extracted from Wikipedia titles which provides the best explanation of *m*.

 ### Event Coreference Resolution